lrossin/dwiki/locations/cyfaraun.md

 The City guard currently stands at roughly 350 men and are commanded by Tribune Narmirio Drakomir.
 # Rumours
+> Many come to the Borderlands from Aura thinking they will make money/gain influence and fail.

 # Notable Locations
 The city is divided into a number of districts.